22 Best Examples for Java Developer Resume (Expert Tips)

 Don’t include irrelevant information

 Do not include any information that is not relevant to the job in question, no matter how impressive it is.
-Including irrelevant information in your resume occupies valuable space that could be better utilized for more important details relevant to securing the job.
+Including irrelevant information occupies valuable space that could be better utilized for more important details relevant to securing the job.

 Frequently Asked Questions

-Should I include references in my resume, and if so, how should I format them?
+Should I include any references?
+If yes, how should I format them?

 Including references is generally not necessary.
 It is common practice to provide references upon request, rather than include them in the resume itself.
-This allows you to maintain the focus of your resume on your relevant skills, experience, and achievements.
+This allows you to maintain the focus on your relevant skills, experience, and achievements.

 If a potential employer specifically asks for references in the job posting or during the application process, you can prepare a separate document with your references.